peyrone/azure-active-directory-android/README.md

 # Azure AD for Android.
-I rewrote the example in Kotlin for a single account.
 I follow the tutorial from https://github.com/Azure-Samples/ms-identity-android-java.
+I rewrite the example in Kotlin for a single account.